Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

-After the pilgrimage, I was guided by Yi -ling and had a much-anticipated meeting with Reverend Shi Zhaohui.
+After the peace walk, I was guided by Yo-Ling to Buddhist HongShi College for a much-anticipated meeting with Venerable Shih Chao-hwei.

-Apparently, the number of young monks in Taiwan has been declining recently, and she attributes this to gender inequality within Buddhist orders.
+Apparently, the number of young monastics in Taiwan has been declining recently, and she attributes this to gender inequality within Buddhist orders.
 She says that as society reassesses inequalities toward women, Buddhist communities that cannot keep up with these changes are attracting fewer young people.

 I couldn't agree more.

 I spoke to this pioneer of Buddhist reform in Taiwan about her thoughts on the Taiwan-China issue.
-Venerable is well-versed in international politics, and she said that protecting Taiwan is not an idealistic idea like a nonviolent movement, but that in the face of the current global trend toward authoritarian regimes and evolving military and surveillance technologies, Taiwan has no choice but to rely on these forces for self-defense.
+Venerable Chao-hwei is well-versed in international politics, and she said that protecting Taiwan is not an idealistic idea like a nonviolent movement, but that in the face of the current global trend toward authoritarian regimes and evolving military and surveillance technologies, Taiwan has no choice but to rely on these technologies for self-defense.

 I sensed this answer was based on a very level-headed observation and her life experience.

 It is certainly true that military power is one of the forces a nation needs to survive in today's world.
-Whether it's from school, the media, or mainstream human history, it's a reasonable and convincing conclusion to reach such an answer.
+Whether it's from school, the media, or mainstream understandings of human history, it's a reasonable and convincing conclusion to reach such an answer.

-Venerable spoke strongly of her desire to protect Taiwan's freedom and democracy.
-As an example that spoke to this desire, she introduced us to words spoken during the recent anti-government protests in Iran.
+Venerable Chao-hwei spoke strongly of her desire to protect Taiwan's freedom and democracy.
+As an example that spoke to this desire, she introduced us to words spoken during the recent anti-regime protests in Iran.
 "Our souls have remained dead for 47 years," an Iranian woman said.
 I felt that these words were a reminder to us that if Taiwan were to be unified with the Chinese government and lose its freedom and democracy, its "soul would die."

 She added "No political system is perfect."

-"Taiwan has its own decisions, and Okinawa has its own decisions.
+With regards to Okinawa, she said: "Taiwan has its own decisions, and Okinawa has its own decisions.
 I don't want Okinawans to suffer because of the U.S. military bases in Okinawa, but if the bases were removed from Okinawa, it would leave Okinawa defenseless against China and put it at risk."

-While I partially understand her advice, I believe that human spirituality (the power of religion) has the power to overcome the cold logic of politics, economics, and the military.
+While I partially understand her position, I believe that human spirituality (the power of religion) has the power to overcome the cold logic of politics, economics, and the military.
 There have been many examples in the past of nonviolent movements being victorious (though there have been failures, of course).
 I understand that mainstream thinking in the modern world is close to her logic, but all results arise from causes and conditions.
 When a change occurs in the human heart, the reality that appears before our eyes also becomes new.
 I believe that it is Na mu-myo ho-ren ge-kyo, the power of the Lotus Sutra, and the teachings of the Buddha that bring about such change.

 Of course, we had our differences of opinion, but it was a very helpful insight into understanding Taiwan.